SatvikMalapaka/CS6886_Assignment3/README.md

 3. `--finetune_epochs`: Number of epochs to fine tune the pruning process.
 Default: 10
 4. `--n_bits_first`: Number of bits for the first chunk during weight quantisation.
 Default: 4
 5. `--n_bits_rest`: Number of bits for the next chunk during weight quantisation.
 Default: 8
 6. `--quant_ratio`: The first-k ratio which goes to the first chunk.
-Basically the bottom ratio that belongs to the lower precision.
+Basically the ratio that belongs to the lower precision.
 Default: 0.6
 7. `--n_bits_relu`: Number of bits for the activations.
 Default: 8

 In order to run a uniform quantisation, ensure the `--n_bits_first` and `--n_bits_rest` are equal.
 Example, in order to uniformly quantise to 8 bits: